 The trust tracks the performance of the total version of the index.
 A total return index represents the total return earned in a portfolio that tracks the price index and reinvests dividend income in the overall index, not in the specific stock paying the dividend.
-The difference between the price return calculation and the total return calculation is that, with respect to the price return calculation, changes in the index level reflect changes in stock prices, whereas with respect to the total return calculation of the index, changes in the index level reflect both movements in stock prices and the reinvestment of dividend income.
+The difference between the price return calculation and the total return calculation is that, with respect to the price return calculation of the index, changes in the index level reflect both movements in stock prices and the reinvestment of dividend income.